mayankchugh-learning/mayankchugh-learning/README.md

-### Hi there 👋
+🏆 Solution Architect | 🔮 Data Scientist

+# 👋 About Me:

-- 🌱 I’m currently learning MLOPS, Data Analytics ...
+- 🌱 I’m currently working Generative AI, MLOPS, Data Analytics...
 - My old git repository https://github.com/mayankchugh1977
-- You can connect me through LinkedIn: https://www.linkedin.com/in/mchugh77/
--
+- 📫 How to reach me: <a href="mailto:mayankchugh.learning@gmail.com">mayankchugh.learning@gmail.com</a> | or connect with me on <a href="[[https://www.linkedin.com/in/kumod-sharma/](https://www.linkedin.com/in/mchugh77/)](https://www.linkedin.com/in/mchugh77/)">My LinkedIn.</a>
+- ⚡ In my free time, I love to learn new technologies.

 <!--
 **mayankchugh-learning/mayankchugh-learning** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.